GeotrekCE/Geotrek-admin/docs/advanced-configuration/modules-and-components.rst

 Show labels
 ~~~~~~~~~~~~~~~~

-Display labels on status elements on the map view :
+Display labels on status elements on the map view:

 .. md-tab-set::
     :name: show-labels-tabs